David Knifton KC

 Cases

-C v MOD – in which an award of £325,000 was secured for a brain injury to an RAF technician who fell from a poorly-designed platform whilst servicing a helicopter
+C v MOD (2016): An award of £325,000 was secured for a brain injury to an RAF technician who fell from a poorly-designed platform whilst servicing a helicopter

-MMC v MOD – in which David secured an award of over £1m for a Scots Guards Lieutenant who suffered a serious injury to his lower back during a casualty evacuation exercise, causing significant disability which prematurely ended his military career
+MMC v MOD (2016): David secured an award of over £1m for a Scots Guards Lieutenant who suffered a serious injury to his lower back during a casualty evacuation exercise, causing significant disability which prematurely ended his military career

-B v MOD – in which David secured a total settlement valued at over £3.2m on behalf of an Army recruit who suffered a profound brain injury when he was struck on the head by a pace stick thrown by the drill Sergeant at Catterick, leaving him with significant physical, cognitive and behavioural difficulties
+B v MOD (2015): A total settlement valued at over £3.2m was negotiated on behalf of an Army recruit who suffered a profound brain injury when he was struck on the head by a pace stick thrown by the drill Sergeant at Catterick, leaving him with significant physical, cognitive and behavioural difficulties

-H v Control Risks Group – in which a former soldier working as a close protection operative in Iraq suffered a catastrophic spinal cord injury resulting in incomplete tetraplegia when the vehicle in which he was travelling suffered a tyre blow-out, due to maintenance failures, causing it to crash and overturn.
+H v Control Risks Group (2013): A former soldier working as a close protection operative in Iraq suffered a catastrophic spinal cord injury resulting in incomplete tetraplegia when the vehicle in which he was travelling suffered a tyre blow-out, due to maintenance failures, causing it to crash and overturn.
 A total award of £5m was negotiated, after an agreed reduction of 20% for contributory negligence

-L v MOD – where David secured an award of almost £630,000 for a severe hand injury to an infantryman struck by a rocket flare during a training exercise
+L v MOD (2013): David secured an award of almost £630,000 for a severe hand injury to an infantryman struck by a rocket flare during a training exercise

-L v MOD – in which David secured damages of over £625,000 on behalf of a TA engineer who suffered a brain injury when she fell from her bicycle whilst on exercise on Ascension Island, due to not being provided with a helmet
+L v MOD (2012): David secured damages of over £625,000 on behalf of a TA engineer who suffered a brain injury when she fell from her bicycle whilst on exercise on Ascension Island, due to not being provided with a helmet

-F v MOD – where David secured an award of £135,000 for a TA volunteer who suffered a serious shoulder injury
+F v MOD (2011): David secured an award of £135,000 for a TA volunteer who suffered a serious shoulder injury

-A v MOD – in which an award of over £40,000 was obtained on a provisional damages basis for skin cancer sustained as a result of sun exposure to a Grenadier Guardsman in Kenya
+A v MOD (2011): An award of over £40,000 was obtained on a provisional damages basis for skin cancer sustained as a result of sun exposure to a Grenadier Guardsman in Kenya

-K v MOD – where David secured a settlement of nearly £1m for a Royal Navy Leading Medical Assistant who suffered severe and life-threatening injuries, including a traumatic brain injury, when the Land Rover in which he was being carried overturned
+K v MOD (2010): David secured a settlement of nearly £1m for a Royal Navy Leading Medical Assistant who suffered severe and life-threatening injuries, including a traumatic brain injury, when the Land Rover in which he was being carried overturned

-B v MOD – an unusual case in which a Military Police Corporal suffered a back injury during an 8-mile loaded march in Germany, leading to the development of dystonia and CRPS, resulting in a below-knee amputation.
-Despite liability and causation remaining in dispute, David negotiated damages totalling £900,000.
+B v MOD (2010): An unusual case in which a Military Police Corporal suffered a back injury during an 8-mile loaded march in Germany, leading to the development of dystonia and CRPS, resulting in a below-knee amputation.
+Despite liability and causation remaining in dispute, David negotiated damages totalling £900,000

-B v MOD – in which an award of £580,000 was secured for post-traumatic epilepsy and visual impairment suffered by a Corporal in The Royal Green Jackets as a result of a gunshot wound to the head during a night-time assault exercise using live ammunition
+B v MOD (2010): An award of £580,000 was secured for post-traumatic epilepsy and visual impairment suffered by a Corporal in The Royal Green Jackets as a result of a gunshot wound to the head during a night-time assault exercise using live ammunition

-B v MOD – a claim for non-Hodgkin’s lymphoma suffered by an Army engineer following exposure to excessive hydrocarbon fumes whilst cleaning confined spaces in an M2 amphibious bridge vehicle.
+B v MOD (2009): A claim for non-Hodgkin’s lymphoma suffered by an Army engineer following exposure to excessive hydrocarbon fumes whilst cleaning confined spaces in an M2 amphibious bridge vehicle.
 Despite significant difficulties in establishing causation on the expert evidence, David was able to negotiate a mediated settlement on behalf of the Claimant’s widow, following his death